nesmamsalman/get-post-Hw/README.md

 4- if you try GET the (massage-Get.php) will work and if you try post the (massage-post.php) will work

-5- then the data will display and the result will be like this for example {"name":"hassan","massage":"hello"}
+5- then the data will display and the result will be like this for example {"name":"Nesma","massage":"hello"}